berkholz/vcard2fritzXML/README.md

 vcard2fritzXML is litte Tool written in Java to convert a vcard file into an XML file with the format of a Fritz!Box addressbook import file.

+	This Software is not tested and is in a pre alpha state.
+Don't use it until version 1.0 is released.

 # SOFTWARE REQUIREMENTS

 You need at least